dbarkowsky/Dylan-Barkowsky-IS24-full-stack-competition-req97073/README.md

 ## Running Instructions
 To run the application in your local development environment:

+Start the API first:
 ### API
 1. Navigate to the `/api` folder.
 2. Run the command `npm ci` to install packages.
 3. Run the command `npm run dev` to start the API.

 This should report back with `Server started on port 3000.`

+Then start the App:

 ### App